EnterpriseDB/barman/doc/manual/24-wal_archiving.en.md

 ```

 Make sure you change the `INCOMING_WALS_DIRECTORY` placeholder with
-the value returned by the `barman show-server pg` command above.
+the value returned by the `barman show-servers pg` command above.

 Restart the PostgreSQL server.